 Harold Ramis Film School at Second City I NBC Scholarship Recipient

 Samira is a Lebanese-American filmmaker who loves to write and direct comedy.
-She is a student of the Harold Ramis Film School at Second City and is the recipient of the new Emerging Voices Scholarship from NBC.
+She is a graduate of the Harold Ramis Film School at Second City and is the recipient of the new Emerging Voices Scholarship from NBC.
 Her interests include comedy writing, directing, producing, and casting.